facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 1. Following the approach outlined by Scott Burns, we regenerated all the data at higher precision and ensured that it was done with the same transformation matrices and white points that we use within our library.
 This was done just to ensure we have more precise transforms within our library.
+Generally, the approach is the same as what Spectral.js does, but values _might_ be slightly different as we did the calculations ourselves with our exact white points and matrices.

 2. Spectral.js uses primary colors of: